BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 ```
 Ctrl + C    Kill whatever you are running
 Ctrl + D    Exit the current shell
-Ctrl + G    Aborts the current incremental search, restoring the original command at the prompt
+Ctrl + G    Abort the current incremental search, restoring the original command at the prompt
-Ctrl + J    Stops incremental search (Ctrl-R or Ctrl-S) and puts the found command at the prompt
+Ctrl + J    Stop incremental search (Ctrl-R or Ctrl-S) and puts the found command at the prompt
-Ctrl + L    Clears the the terminal window, leaving the current command at the prompt, similar to the clear command
+Ctrl + L    Clear the the terminal window, leaving the current command at the prompt, similar to the clear command
-Ctrl + R    Incrementally searches back through previously used commands (with history or !)
+Ctrl + R    Incrementally search back through previously used commands (with history or !)
-Ctrl + S    Incrementally searches forward through previously used commands (with history or !)
+Ctrl + S    Incrementally search forward through previously used commands (with history or !)
-Ctrl + U    Clears the line before the cursor position.
+Ctrl + U    Clear the line before the cursor position.
 If you are at the end of the line, clears the entire line.
 Ctrl + W    Delete the word before the cursor
-Ctrl + Z    Puts whatever you are running into a suspended background process. fg restores it.
+Ctrl + Z    Put whatever you are running into a suspended background process. `fg` restores it.
 Ctrl + _    Undo the last editing command; you can undo all the way back to an empty line
 Esc + B     Move cursor backward one word on the current line
 Esc + D     Delete one word in front of cursor
 Esc + F     Move cursor forward one word on the current line
 Esc + R     Undo all changes made to this line
 Esc + T     Swap the last two words before the cursor
-Esc + Y     Pastes "Yanks" text that was previous Killed (Ctrl+K) before the last Kill
+Esc + Y     Paste ("Yank") text that was previous Killed (Ctrl+K) before the last Kill
 Tab         Auto-complete files and folder names
 Tab Tab     Display all possible auto-complete values
 ```

 ### Mouse in Terminal
 ```
-Opt + Click Moves cursor to where the mouse was clicked in many shell editors.
+Opt + Click Move cursor to where the mouse was clicked in many shell editors.
 ```

 ## Meta commands